Brood XIX: Geographical distribution

 Most maps of cicada distribution originate from 19th-century compilations that may show ranges much wider than those of current broods.
 The National Geographic Society is gathering reports from the public about the geographical distribution of Brood XIX as part of a larger project to remap the distribution of Magicicada.
 Older maps show occurrences of Brood XIX cicadas in Missouri, Arkansas, Louisiana, Mississippi, Tennessee, Kentucky, Indiana, Virginia, North Carolina, South Carolina, and Georgia.

 Across most of the range of Brood XIX, one observes M. tredecim in the southern regions and M. neotredecim in more northern ones, with some overlap in the westernmost region (mostly Missouri and Illinois).

 2011 emergence

 In early May 2011, cicadas began emerging throughout an area roughly enclosed by Georgia, Texas, Alabama, North Carolina, Missouri, and Tennessee.
-The next three appearances will be in 2024, 2037 and 2050.
-Clarinetist David Rothenberg performed with these cicadas, and has also performed with Brood II.
+The next two appearances will be in 2037 and 2050.

 News reports of the cicadas' emergence in Illinois included links to a video showing holes in the ground left by larval emergence, an adult cicada breaking out of its larval shell, and massed adult cicadas marching up tree trunks.

 By June 8, 2011, a North Carolina newspaper reported that adult cicadas, which typically live for about a month, were dying en masse.
-Nymphs from eggs that have been laid by Brood XIX females will emerge from the earth again in 2024, to restart the cycle.
+Nymphs from eggs that have been laid by Brood XIX females emerged from the earth again in 2024, restarting the cycle.

+2024 emergence, etc.

+Brood XIX of the 13-year cicada, arguably the largest (by geographic extent) of all periodical cicada broods, and Brood XIII of the 17-year cicada, which reputably has the largest emergence of cicadas by size known anywhere, emerged together in 2024 for the first time since 1803.
+However, the two broods did not overlap except in a thin area in central and eastern Illinois (Macon, Sangamon, Livingston, and Logan counties).
+Therefore, the density of cicadas in most areas were the same as usual.
+The next such dual emergence of Brood XIX and Brood XIII is expected to occur in 2245, 221 years after 2024, but after 2024, the next eight successive emergences of Brood XIX will be dual emergences, with eight different 17-year Broods—in 2024 (with Brood XIII), 2037 (Brood IX), 2050 (Brood V), 2063 (Brood I), 2076 (Brood XIV), 2089 (Brood X), 2102 (Brood VI), and 2115 (Brood II)—so it will not be until 2128 that Brood XIX will be the only Brood emerging that year.